 - Mud tubes or termite tunnels.

-The best way to truly understand the depth of a termite problem, is to call an expert termite and pest control expert.
-Nixtermite provides free home inspections* Call Today for your termite evaluation at (619)472-6666 or Toll free (844) BUG-HELP and give yourself relief from your pest problems today!
+The best way to truly understand the depth of a termite problem, is to call a termite control expert.
+Nix Termite provides free home inspections.* Call today for your termite evaluation at (619)472-6666, or toll free at (844) BUG-HELP, and give yourself relief from your pest problems today!
+We’re proud to provide termite control solutions for folks throughout San Diego and San Diego County.